What is the Minimum Wage in British Columbia in 2023

 Staying updated with this information is crucial for both employers and employees.

-Overtime Minimum Wage in British Columbia
+Overtime Wage in British Columbia

 In BC, overtime pay is 1.5 times the employee's regular rate after 8 hours of work in a day, and double the regular pay rate after 12 hours.